1. Home

 Leave A Conversation

 To leave a conversation, open the Conversation Window and right-click on the conversation in the history list.
 Select “Leave Conversation” from the context menu.
 A conversation must have a link to a User or an item.
 This option will not be available if the current user is the last remaining participant in the conversation, and the conversation is not linked to any items.
-In that case, the conversation must be closed instead.
+In that case, the conversation must be ended instead.
 Leaving

-Mark A Conversation As Closed
+Mark A Conversation As Ended

-View Closed Conversations
+View Ended Conversations

 Reopen a Conversation